The Pulse on the Economy and Capital Markets: September 6–10, 2021

 At a glance

 - Last week US stocks underperformed International, and stocks globally underperformed bonds as investors question upcoming earnings.
-As supply chain constraints and lost sales spike input costs and prices, we look back on the 20th anniversary of 9/11.
+Stock investors have shifted to predictable industries such as utilities and technology.

-- Companies raise prices and reduce margins as supply chain constraints and lost sales increase the cost of goods.
-Disappointing profits could cause markets to pull back temporarily in the months to come.
+- Disappointing profits could cause markets to pull back temporarily in the months to come.

 - Epic Games Court Ruling Unlikely to Seriously Damage Apple’s Services Business